pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support Daily Operation.md

 - If we need to redirect customers from Amazon to PG Supt, simply tell them "**Please contact our official support team for further assistance.**" and nothing more.
 Do NOT give them any link.

+- **We do NOT ask customers who bought from Amazon to sign claim forms.**

 ---
 ## BQool
 ### What is BQool